 What is Bacterial Vaginosis?

 Bacterial Vaginosis literally translates into a bacterial infection of the vagina, but before you get too frightened over your symptoms or even a diagnoses, there are a few things you need to understand.
 Bacterial Vaginosis, better known as BV, is fairly common.
-In fact, the CDC calls it the most common vaginal infection in women between the ages of 14 and 44.
-Source.
+In fact, the CDC calls it the most common vaginal condition in women between the ages of 15 and 44 .

 A bacterial infection in the vagina simply means that your levels of bacteria are imbalanced.
 The vagina contains natural and healthy bacteria, but introduction of unnatural bacteria, especially at high levels, can lead to BV.

-This infection is often listed as an STI — more info on STIs here.
+This infection is often listed as an STI.
 But while BV can be caused by sex, it’s not always transferred through intercourse.
 There are also a myriad of causes, and you can be diagnosed with BV even if you haven’t had sex.
 Here are a few of the causes and factors that can lead to this type of infection.

 - Sex toy use